FOLLGAD/complexity/README.md

 # Ideas

-graph mode / discovery mode
+- tree mode / discovery mode

-add thoughtful examples of followup questions

-virality suggestion: complexity for keeping up with AI research
+- virality suggestion: complexity for keeping up with AI research
+- use serper for web search
+- use serper to enable image search
+- ~~add thoughtful examples of followup questions~~

+# todo